 We know more about Mars than we know about Antarctica’s subglacial environment, but new information about its nature is changing the way we view the continent.
-The Subglacial Antarctic Lakes Scientific Access (SALSA) project aims to uncover new knowledge about this newly explored biome through an integrative study of subglacial geobiology, water column and sedimentary organic carbon, and geobiological processes in one of the largest subglacial lakes in West Antarctica.
+The Subglacial Antarctic Lakes Scientific Access (SALSA) project is uncovering new knowledge about this newly explored biome through an integrative study of subglacial geobiology, water column and sedimentary organic carbon, and geobiological processes in one of the largest subglacial lakes in West Antarctica.

-Over December 2018 – January 2019, SALSA will set up a field camp of 50 scientists, drillers, and support staff to drill 4,000 feet into the ice and sample from this scarcely studied environment.
-Located roughly 500 miles from the South Pole, team members will reach the study site using specialized tractors and ski equipped aircraft.
+Over December 2018 – January 2019, SALSA set up a field camp of 50 scientists, drillers, and support staff and drilled 4,000 feet into the ice to sample from Mercer Subglacial Lake.
+Located roughly 500 miles from the South Pole, team members reached the study site using specialized tractors and ski equipped aircraft.
 Follow us on our Blog, Instagram, Twitter, or Facebook.
 Click here to view news stories highlighting SALSA’s work.

 Use the top menu or scroll down to learn more.